OGSKold/This-is-a-weird-game/README.md

 # This-is-a-weird-game
-An FPS about shooting waffles and mokey heads
+An FPS about shooting waffles and monkey heads(and possibly aliens)